theedytanowak/arch-install-log/install-log.md

 `iwctl`
 `[iwd] device list`

 Found wlan0 but it was powered off.
 Tried:
 `[iwd] device wlan0 set-property Powered on`

-Got: "Operation failed"
+Got: "Operation failed".
 Fixed it by:
 `[iwd] adapter phy0 set-property Powered on`
 `[iwd] device wlan0 set-property Powered on`